Testing Services offers current SAIT students with disability-related accommodations flexible options to take exams.

 SAIT offers admission testing services to prospective students seeking admission into full-time, apprenticeship and pre-employment programs.
 Applicants requesting prerequisite testing must be 17 years of age before the date of registration.

-A SAIT Student ID number is required to write prerequisite exams with Testing Services.
-If you don't have a SAIT student ID number, please contact the Office of the Registrar.
+An application into SAIT and a SAIT Student ID number is required to write prerequisite exams with Testing Services.
+If you have not applied or don't have a SAIT ID number, please contact the Office of the Registrar.

 SAIT admission exams are high school equivalency exams that can fulfill missing admission requirements for entry into a SAIT program or course.
 Admission exams are good for SAIT admission only and do not affect your high school transcripts.

 Admissions exams are written online through Brightspace.
 Please refer to the admissions guide for more details.

 |Exam name||Course code||Exam length||Provided materials||Permitted materials|